 (1) All printed materials are subject to security inspection and review.

 (2) Printed materials may be received in reasonable quantities; but only, directly from a publisher or distributor.
-Inmates may receive printed materials from other sources (e.g., family, friends, etc.) only with the prior approval of the warden or designee
+Inmates may receive printed materials from other sources (e.g., family, friends, etc.) only with the prior approval of the managing officer or designee

-(3) An inmate may not receive or possess videotpaes, compact discs, computer discs, or material in any other form or medium not otherwise authorized by this rule without prior approval from the warden or designee.
+(3) An inmate may not receive or possess videotpaes, compact discs, computer discs, or material in any other form or medium not otherwise authorized by this rule without prior approval from the managing officer or designee.

 (4) Each institution may establish and post regulations setting a maximum quantity of printed material which an inmate may possess